SoilQualityLab/SoilQualityLab.github.io/Reading.md

 ---

-We mostly read as a break from work ... but we try to speedread *with serious, critical intention.*
+We mostly read as a break from work ... or, more correctly, a temporary change in direction... but we try to speedread *with serious, critical intention.*

 # Reading Lists